bartbartelds/obsidian-writing/_work/Outline.md

 Right now, Phi is working on an assassination.
 It's the biggest pay day she's had in a while, and she could use a break.
 And some actual food, instead of the synthetic slop she's been eating for the last weeks.
 Intel on the target was hazy at best.
 The customer, a business man named Seven, connected her to a vac addict called Druno.

 Vac is the oldest form of the vaccine for SARS-CoV-4.
 With a little pinch of love.
-After the sixth pandemic rendered
+It stuck around after it beat the pandemic it was developed to beat.
+It was cheap to manufacture, cheap to distribute.
+It was one of the few events where the price of human life so far eclipsed the cost of the cure that the system actually worked.
+It didn't take long for chemistry enthusiasts to discover enhancements that could be made using the drug as a jumping off point - a solid base for mind enhancing and experience boosti